Timeline from 1G to 5G: A Brief History on Cell Phones

 What made 3G revolutionary, though, was the ability to surf the internet (basic HTML pages at the time) and stream music on mobile.
 Although 2G did offer the same features, they weren’t as advanced as what 3G had in terms of download speed.

-As the 3G era continued, improvements to the network were made, increasing speeds and support.
+As the 3G era continued, improvements to the network increased speeds and support.
 In Canada alone, download speeds today are almost 6 Mbps.

 Although candy-bar and flip phones were popular choices during the 3G era, smartphones were new.
 This new technology allowed users to listen to music, call, text, and search through the internet on their mobile devices.
-At the time, there were 2 major smartphone competitors – Blackberry and Apple.
+There were two major smartphone competitors at the time – Blackberry and Apple.

 Blackberry launched its first mobile device in 2002 – the BlackBerry 5810.

 The smartphone offered a calendar, music, full keyboard, advanced security, and internet access.
-Oddly enough though, calls had to be made through a headset.
+Oddly enough, calls had to be made through a headset.

 It wasn’t until 2007 that the original iPhone came out, soon to dominate the smartphone (and cellphone) marketplace in only a few years.
 By 2017, Blackberry’s market share was 0%.